The fight against cancer faces daunting new challenge: debt politics

 Research funding is well aligned with incidence rates — how commonly a disease affects people — but it’s very poorly aligned with mortality rate, Kamath said.

-If initial outcomes are poor, that particular disease won’t get the money needed in order to better understand it and develop something that will make an impact and reverse the cycle.
+If initial outcomes are poor, that particular disease won’t get the money needed to better understand it and develop something that will make an impact and reverse the cycle.

 “From a federal and governmental perspective, that’s an opportunity to plug that hole.
 We don’t have to have the same ROI in a short period of time,” Kamath said.